 While your initial impulse may be to infuse your garden with a rainbow of diverse blooms, Lee suggests enlisting the help of a professional to create a more unified aesthetic that corresponds with the wedding color scheme or theme.
 "Think ahead on design and either plant or speak with your landscaper about designing the entry and backyard with flowers that will complement your wedding decor," Lee says.

 The last thing a wedding needs is bug bite-ridden guests, and Lee recommends making a preemptive strike against bugs to prevent damage before it occurs.
 "I always have clients spray a pesticide a few days before the event to make sure their guests aren't eaten alive by mosquitos," she says.

 Verify Your Insurance

 If your wedding is on the grander side, you may need to think about your insurance coverage.
 "Be sure to check homeowner's insurance to check the coverage on the home," Vil-Young says.
 "It may be necessary to purchase a separate event or wedding insurance policy to cover the wedding activities as well as liquor liability."

 Host liquor liability insurance offers protection against liquor-related accidents in the event that guests imbibe too many of those signature cocktails and things get out of hand.

 When in Doubt, Tent It

-Your planner will undoubtedly advise you to formulate a contingency plan in case of unforeseen rain showers or wind, and Vil-Young's solution is often tenting the reception area.
+Your planner will undoubtedly advise you to formulate a contingency plan in case of unforeseen rain or wind, and Vil-Young's solution is often tenting the reception area.
 "Many backyard events will involve tenting," Vil-Young says.
 In addition to shielding guests from a surprise storm, tents also provide a level of tasteful ambiance to a backyard wedding.